Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

-Additionally, the dataset has an unrealistic proportion of macrophages in the dataset making up more than 50 percent of the dataset.The proportion of celltypes in the reference dataset highly influences the output of bisque reference based decomposition.
-Thus, we have reduced the number of macrophages on the dataset based on percentages published in a mouse single cell dataset where the proportions of celltypes are more accurate.
+Additionally, the dataset has an unrealistic proportion of macrophages in the dataset making up more than 50 percent of the dataset.The proportion of celltypes in the reference dataset highly influences the output of Bisque reference based decomposition.
+Thus, we have reduced the number of macrophages in the dataset based on percentages published in a mouse single cell dataset where the proportions of celltypes are more accurate.
 The selection of macrophages in this analysis was done randomly across samples (5).